rykcod/massa/README.md

 ## [HOWTO] ##
 ### [SETUP] ###
 #### [PREPARE] ####
-Create an empty folder to mount in our container /massa_mount path or store your wallet /nodekey/stacking_key/config.toml into this folder if you have it:
+Create an empty folder to mount into our container /massa_mount path or restore your wallet and/or nodekey and/or config.toml into this folder if you have it:
 - wallet_%%%.dat
 - config.toml
 - node_privkey.key